-Modified Live Virus (MLV) - 20 dose, 100 dose
+Modified Live Virus (MLV) - 100 dose

-This product has been shown to be effective for the vaccination of healthy swine 3 weeks of age or older against respiratory disease caused by Porcine Reproductive and Respiratory Syndrome (PRRS) virus and female breeding age swine against reproductive disease caused by PRRS virus.
-For sows and gilts, inject a single 1 mL dose intramuscularly eight weeks prior to breeding, and for piglets, inject a single 1 mL dose IM at 3 weeks of age or older.
+This product has been shown to be effective for the vaccination of healthy swine 3 weeks of age or older against respiratory form of the disease caused by Porcine Reproductive and Respiratory Syndrome (PRRS) virus and for the vaccination of female breeding age swine against reproductive disease caused by PRRS virus.
+Duration of immunity against reproductive form of the disease is at least 20 weeks.
+Duration of immunity against respiratory form of the disease is at least 23 weeks.
+For sows and gilts, inject a single 1mL dose intramuscularly eight weeks prior to breeding, and for piglets, inject a single 1 mL dose IM at 3 weeks of age or older.
 (See complete label instructions.)
-Freezedried MLV vaccine with diluent.
+Freeze-dried MLV vaccine with diluent.